 Free, macOS only

-A tiny macOS app that shows how much of your Claude plan you have used: the current 5-hour session window and the weekly window, at a glance.
+A tiny macOS app that shows how much of your Claude or ChatGPT plan you have used: the current 5-hour session window and the weekly window, at a glance.
+Switch between Claude Code and Codex with one click.
 No login, no API calls, no credentials.

-Requires Claude Code. macOS 14 or later.
-Not affiliated with Anthropic.
+Works with Claude Code and OpenAI Codex. macOS 14 or later.
+Not affiliated with Anthropic or OpenAI.

 Every window your plan has